Monster Man (film): Plot

 Adam (Eric Jungmann) and Harley (Justin Urich) drive a red 1970 Chevrolet Kingswood across the country so Adam can tell his ex-girlfriend Betty-Ann he still loves her before she gets married.
 After an encounter with a hearse, the two stop at a pub.
-They see a monster truck rally on TV and Harley mocks the people watching it.
-As they are driving away, a giant monster truck drives them off the road.
+They see a monster truck rally on TV, and Harley mocks the people watching it.
+As they drive away, a giant monster truck drives them off the road.
 Later on, they have to siphon gasoline from an abandoned RV.
-However, it is revealed that the RV has a mutilated body inside and the RV is surrounded by truck tracks that form a pentagram.
-Adam sees the strange-looking driver and Harley urinates in the cab of the monster truck before they speed away.
+However, it is revealed that the RV has a mutilated body inside and is surrounded by truck tracks that form a pentagram.
+Adam sees the strange-looking driver, and Harley urinates in the cab of the monster truck before they speed away.
 At a hotel, Adam and Harley wake up with roadkill in their beds and find a hitchhiker named Sarah (Aimee Brooks) sleeping in the backseat when they get to the car.
 Sarah eventually has sex with Adam.

 Later, they witness the monster truck run over a man and meet a man missing an arm who tells them the man in the monster truck takes people's limbs but lets the victims live.
 Afterwards, the three drive through a ghost town with many scarecrows.
 They find a diner at the end of the town and begin to eat, but Adam finds they are eating human flesh.
 They panic and run away.
 After being chased by the man in the monster truck, their car is destroyed.
-Adam, Harley, and Sarah run into the woods and the man follows them.
-He eventually catches up with them and shoves Harley into a tree, supposedly killing him, and kidnaps Sarah.
+Adam, Harley, and Sarah run into the woods, and the man follows them.
+He eventually catches up with them, shoves Harley into a tree, supposedly killing him, and kidnaps Sarah.

 Adam follows him to a shack covered with pentagrams, severed limbs, and a man whose entire middle section has been crushed.
 Adam finally finds Sarah and tries to escape, but Sarah knocks him unconscious.
 Sarah and the man, Bob (Michael Bailey Smith), are brother and sister.
-They tie Adam to a table while the "corpse" with the crushed midsection, Fred (Joe Goodrich), explains that Bob accidentally ran him over, crushing his midsection and sending Bob through the windshield.
-Sarah says she stitched Fred up and used black magic to bring him back to life.
-Fred explains that they can use other people's limbs to add to his own body as long as the donor stays alive and they could only transfer entire bodies if the body was prepared correctly.
+They tie Adam to a table while the "corpse" with the crushed midsection, Fred (Joe Goodrich), explains that Bob accidentally ran him over, crushing his midsection and sending Bob through the windshield after losing control & crashing into a tree.
+Sarah says she stitched Bob Up & used black magic to bring him & Fred back to life.
+Fred explains that they can use other people's limbs to add to their bodies as long as the donor stays alive, and they can only transfer entire bodies if the body is prepared correctly.